Luucko/ErasmusGo/doc/Plan.md

 ---

 ## **User Stories**
-To correctly define our work, we created user stories for the different roles our users could take up.
+To correctly define our work, we created user stories for the different stakeholders that could possibly use our application.
 Using the MoSCoW approach, we prioritize these user stories within our project scope:

 ### **Must have**: Essential to launch the app.
 - As a new Erasmus student, I want to be able to login to my personal account